-When spring came, the colonists moved to Port-Royal, the warmest area of the current Nova Scotia, where it was possible to grow wheat, but, during that same summer, the summer of 1605, a few men travelled to France where Du Gua learned that fur-trading merchants (in Rouen first and then Saint-Malo), merchants not associated with the Company, were attempting to have Du Gua’s monopoly revoked.[iv]
+When spring came, the colonists moved to Port-Royal, the warmest area of the current Nova Scotia, where it was possible to grow wheat, but, during that same summer, the summer of 1605, a few men travelled to France where Du Gua learned that fur-trading merchants (in Rouen first and then Saint-Malo), who were not associated with the Company, were attempting to have Du Gua’s monopoly revoked.[iv]

 As for the men who had remained in Acadie, during the summer of 1605, reinforcements had arrived and later, in 1606, funds were raised so another expedition could be sent across the Atlantic.
 It left from La Rochelle, under the command of Jean de Poutrincourt.
 Winter came and twelve men died of scurvy.
 This time, a surgeon, Guillaume des Champs, was part of the expedition to North America.
 After performing autopsies he failed to find the cause of scurvy, a lack of vitamin C.

 In 1807, Du Gua lost his monopoly but ended up being given a one-year reprieve (1607-1608) during which he explored the St Lawrence and determined, with Champlain, that both colonization and exploitation could be successful in Canada.
 Quebec City was founded in 1608.

 In 1612, after Henri IV’s death, Champlain and de Monts organized an expedition to New France but Du Gua sent Champlain in his place.
 Before his untimely death, Henry IV had appointed Du Gua, who had served him well, Governor of the Protestant city of Pons, Charente-Maritime.
 He was in Pons from 1610 to 1617 and then retired.
 Du Gua died in 1628, in his castle in Fleac-Sur-Seugne, in the Ardennes.